JimmyBoomBots3000/JimmyBoomBots3000.github.io/index.md

 ### Algorithms and Data Structure

 In CS-260: **Data Structures and Algorithms**, I developed four C++ programs, one each demonstrating a **Vector**, **Linked List**, **Hash Table**, and **Binary Search Tree**.
 Each program reads data into its respective structure from a csv file, and allows a user to display all items, search the structure and display a single item, as well as manipulate the structure by adding or removing an item.
-Over time, these programs has been updated for bug fixes and security, and feature adds such as timing operations to compare performance of different operations.
+Over time, these programs have been updated for bug fixes and security, and feature adds such as timing operations to compare performance of different operations.

 I admit, this set of programs may seem pedestrian, but I wanted something to show that I understand data structures and can develop algorithms to suit them, and this demo gets straight to the point.